SS Education Office

-The SS Education Office (SS-Schulungsamt) was one of the Nazi organizations responsible for the ideological indoctrination of members of the SS.
+The SS Education Office (SS-Schulungsamt) was one of the Nazi organizations responsible for the ideological indoctrination of SS members.

 The office operated initially under the jurisdiction of the Reich Race and Settlement Office (RuSHA) but was later subordinated to the SS Main Office (SS-Hauptamt).

 History

 When the RuSHA was established on 30 January 1935, it assumed four principal areas of responsibility, the first of which was the ideological training for members of the SS.
 To facilitate that task, the SS Education Office was formed.
 This office went on to disseminate pernicious, pseudo-scientific instructional material about Jews, Communist, the racial characteristics of various peoples, and other Nazi propaganda.
 Cadets were inculcated with a curriculum that stressed the fundamental tenets of National Socialism, which included the dangers of Judaism, Bolshevism, Christianity, Western liberalism, and the imminent Germanic struggle for mastery over Europe.
 There were three sub-components of the SS Education Office, each responsible for the corresponding duties: